 The world is changing and so are the the jobs and skills required to succeed.
-As part of the Innovation Lab, our researchers study issues that focus on employability and skill development, and the implications for society, employers and educators.
-Below is a sample of some of studies completed by Innovation Lab scholars.
+Our researchers study issues that focus on employability and skill development, and the implications for society, employers and educators.
+Below is a sample of some of studies completed by Institute for Innovation and Entrepreneurship scholars.

 Finch, D. & McIntyre, S. (2018.
 "Evaluating the Gaps and Intersections Between Marketing Education and the Marketing Profession - Bridging the Gap Between Marketing Education and the Marketing Profession".
 In Evaluating the Gaps and Intersections Between Marketing Education and the Marketing Profession.
 IGI Global: New York

 Finch, D., Falkenberg, L., McLaren, P. G., Rondeau, K., & O’Reilly, N. (2018).
 The rigour–relevance gap in professional programmes: Bridging the ‘unbridgeable’between higher education and practice.
 Industry and Higher Education, 0950422218768205.

 Finch, D., Nadeau, J., & O'Reilly, N. (2018).
 A survey of undergraduate marketing programs: An empirical analysis of knowledge areas and metaskills.
 Journal of Education for Business, 93(2), 23-32.

 Rubin, H., Hamilton, L, Finch, D. (2017) Undergraduate Employability: Investigating the Influence of Social Comparison Processes on Judgements for Students and Employers.
 Administrative Sciences Association of Canada Proceedings.

 Finch, D., Deephouse, D. L., O'Reilly, N., Foster, W. M., Falkenberg, L., & Strong, M. (2017).
 Institutional biography and knowledge dissemination: an analysis of Canadian business school faculty.
 Academy of Management Learning & Education, 16(2), 237-256.